eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 Check KCachegrind again - just underneath `clone` and `drop` then next most time-consuming function is `insert`.
 This is because Rust's default implementation of `HashMap` is not as fast as it could be - by design.

 The reasoning behind this is best illustrated with an example.
 Let's say that we're selling flapjacks on the internet and we want to keep a mapping from customer name to address, in order to know where to send their delicious flapjacks[^flapjacks].
-Since we're a small business that has yet to reach [Web Scale][mongodb] we've decided to just use an in-memory `HashMap` like so:
+Since we're a small business that has yet to reach [web scale][mongodb] we've decided to just use an in-memory `HashMap` like so:

 [mongodb]: https://www.youtube.com/watch?v=b2F-DItXtZs